collective/collective.pfg.signup/README.md

 would have to create
 groups such "Members_APPLE_approvers" which you can add members who would be sent notifications so they can approve or reject users signing up to joing the group "Members_APPLE".

+If you want to store or do other actions with the information entered into a signup form then you can configure an additional PFG save action adapter.
+Instead of directly activating that on the form, in the signup adapter configure it as the "approved save action adapter" and this adapter will be activated only once the user has finally been approved.
+You can use this with a scriptable adapter for example to do scriptable actions on user approval.